maksoodmohiuddin/Ionic_Cordova_AngularJS_Portfolio_Sample/Ionic_Cordova_AngularJS_Portfolio_Sample/README.md

 * Launch the VS Code Command Palette – (Ctrl+Shift+P on Windows, Cmd+Shift+P on Mac) – and type the following command and hit Enter:
 > ext install cordova-tools

-With Visual Studio:
+With Visual Studio Community:
 * Clone this repository.
-* Open the ionic-typescript-blank.sln in Visual Studio.
+* Open the Ionic_Cordova_AngularJS_Portfolio_Sample.sln in Visual Studio.
 * Open Task Runner window by pressing Ctrl+Alt+Bkspce.
 ** Note: It is important that the task runner window be open in VS while building the project.
 You can also use "gulp watch" task to enable live reload in browser based debugging scenarios.
 * Install npm packages by going to your Solution Explorer -> Dependencies -> npm and clicking on 'Restore Packages'.